pbx34/pbx34.github.io/README.md

 Myers-Briggs Type Indicator (MBTI): ENTJ.

 ### Negative Traits
-* Occasional arrogance, particularly in professional settings, though I'm actively working on it.
+* Occasional arrogance, though I'm actively working on it.
 * Tendency to be aloof when preoccupied with personal or professional issues.
+* Inability to put up with cheesy movies.
+* Impulsive at times, but much lesser occurance since 2021.

 ## Values
 * Emphasis on the journey over the destination, viewing life as a game where getting better enables us to enjoy and improve our journey.